odoo/documentation/crm/salesteam/manage/create_salesperson.rst

 From the Settings module, go to the submenu :menuselection:`Users --> Users` and click on **Create**.
-Add first the name of your new salesperson and his professional email address - the one he will use to log in to his Odoo instance - and a picture.
+Add first the name of your new salesperson and his professional email address - the one he will use to log in to his Twenty20 instance - and a picture.

 .. image:: ./media/create01.png